Key responsibilities under the Act

 You can use the adult’s money to purchase gifts without approval from QCAT if the gift:

-- is one that the adult would have made when he or she had capacity, for example, birthday and Christmas presents to children or grandchildren
+- is one that the adult would have made when he or she had capacity eg, birthday and Christmas presents to children or grandchildren

 - is reasonable in terms of value, taking into account the adult’s individual circumstances

-- is of a nature the adult might reasonably be expected to make, for example, a wedding gift for a child or grandchild.
+- is of a nature the adult might reasonably be expected to make eg, a wedding gift for a child or grandchild.

 Important note: There are gifting provisions imposed by pension authorities such as Centrelink.
-These gifting provisions may not comply with the QCAT legislation and may require approval by QCAT.
+These gifting provisions may not comply with the QCAT legislation and may require QCAT approval.

 Maintaining an adult’s dependants (section 55)